Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/data-fetching-optimization.md

 ### Server-Side Rendering (SSR) When Needed

-Server-Side Rendering (SSR) in XM Cloud is best suited for scenarios that require user-specific content.
+Server-Side Rendering (SSR) in SitecoreAI is best suited for scenarios that require user-specific content.
 It is essential for pages that rely on real-time data updates, ensuring users always see the latest information.
 SSR is also necessary when request-time details, such as cookies or headers, influence the page's content.
 Additionally, it provides access to the Sitecore Context, enabling session tracking and user-specific personalization capabilities.
 For protected content, authentication checks can be performed on each request, ensuring only authorized users can access sensitive information.
 This makes SSR a powerful approach for delivering dynamic, personalized, and secure experiences.

 Setting this up has 2 clear impacts -
 | Performance | SEO |